 1. Do Your Homework

 You will be asked questions about yourself, not what you know about the company.
 However, knowing the company’s mission and values and current aims and priorities means you can refer to them in your response to questions if appropriate.
-Look at the company website and follow the social media accounts, which will give you some great insights.
+Look at the company website and follow the social media accounts, giving you some great insights.

 2. Prepare For the interviewer’s questions